Small businesses often search for “cheap website design”. That’s understandable, but there’s a catch.

 Still, to help you avoid those risky cheap web designers, some professionals offer cheap design packages as a loss-leader.
 In those cases, you will generally pay far more than the “sticker price” in the long run.
 That’s fair, but often unexpected.

 For instance, offers like “web design for £180” often mean the monthly price.
 Building business websites normally takes weeks or months.
-So expecting that to be a one-off price to cover everything is unrealistic.
+So expecting a low one-off price to cover everything is unrealistic.
 A common mistake, but unrealistic.

 Again, few who do this intend to mislead.
 Some do it partly to save you from the less professional cheap web designers.
 So if you would prefer to spread the costs, please ask.

-So that’s often all you get from cheap website design services.
-However, whilst looks can help with converting visitors to customers, Google doesn’t rank sites by how pretty they are.
-Here’s what actually matters:
+The offer is your job.
+So all you get from most cheap website design services is a pretty site.
+However, looks don’t help without visitors, and Google doesn’t rank sites by how pretty they are.

 - Content quality: relevance, readability, structure, usefulness, interest, expertise, authority